-It’s nearly impossible to keep up with all the new martech tools.
+It’s nearly impossible to keep up with all the new marketing technology (martech) tools.
 Just look at the 8,000 solutions that show up on the 2020 ChiefMartech marketing technology landscape, which grew 13.6% from the previous year.

 While understanding the functionality and benefits of all these technologies would be overwhelming (to say the least), you can still make learning a priority for you and your team.
 Well-rounded marketing technologists develop a habit out of experimenting with new systems and technologies, seeking out